 I don’t like censorship, but I dislike wasting my time even more.
 All comments on this site are moderated.
 If you leave a comment that promotes the myths of writing, I will delete it.

-The popular but completely ridiculous notion that any function of the conscious, critical mind is necessary to any stage of writing fiction is a lie, period.
+The popular but completely ridiculous notion that any function of the conscious, critical mind of a fiction writer or a collective of fiction writers or of so-called artificial intelligence is necessary to any stage of writing fiction is a lie, period.
 It was most likely started and is definitely propagated by those who rely on budding writers’ self-confidence issues and want to sell nonfiction books promoting the myths.

 The less confident they can make you feel, the more bullshi* they can feed you disguised as writing advice.
 If you’re satisfied with that, by all means, think, plot, plan, revise, seek critical input, rewrite and polish to your heart’s content.
 Take up the mantra: Whatever works for you is fine.
 Just don’t investigate the definition of “works” too closely.